chinapedia/wikipedia.abstract.en/Page/Alkane.md

 Molecular geometry

-Ch4_hybridization.svg.]]
+.]]
 The molecular structure of the alkanes directly affects their physical and chemical characteristics.
 It is derived from the electron configuration of carbon, which has four valence electrons.
 The carbon atoms in alkanes are always sp³-hybridized, that is to say that the valence electrons are said to be in four equivalent orbitals derived from the combination of the 2s orbital and the three 2p orbitals.
 These orbitals, which have identical energies, are arranged spatially in the form of a tetrahedron, the angle of cos^(−1)(−) ≈ 109.47° between them.

 Bond lengths and bond angles

 An alkane molecule has only C–H and C–C single bonds.
 The former result from the overlap of an sp³ orbital of carbon with the 1s orbital of a hydrogen; the latter by the overlap of two sp³ orbitals on different carbon atoms.
 The bond lengths amount to 1.09 × 10^(−10) m for a C–H bond and 1.54 × 10^(−10) m for a C–C bond.
-Ch4-structure.png

 The spatial arrangement of the bonds is similar to that of the four sp³ orbitals—they are tetrahedrally arranged, with an angle of 109.47° between them.
 Structural formulae that represent the bonds as being at right angles to one another, while both common and useful, do not correspond with the reality.

 Conformation

 The structural formula and the bond angles are not usually sufficient to completely describe the geometry of a molecule.
 There is a further degree of freedom for each carbon–carbon bond: the torsion angle between the atoms or groups bound to the atoms at each end of the bond.
-The spatial arrangement described by the torsion angles of the molecule is known as its conformation.
-Newman_projection_ethane.png Ethane-rotamers-3D-balls.pngs of the two rotamers of ethane]]
+The spatial arrangement described by the torsion angles of the molecule is known as its conformation. s of the two rotamers of ethane]]

 Ethane forms the simplest case for studying the conformation of alkanes, as there is only one C–C bond.
 If one looks down the axis of the C–C bond, one will see the so-called Newman projection.
 The hydrogen atoms on both the front and rear carbon atoms have an angle of 120° between them, resulting from the projection of the base of the tetrahedron onto a flat plane.
 However, the torsion angle between a given hydrogen atom attached to the front carbon and a given hydrogen atom attached to the rear carbon can vary freely between 0° and 360°.
 This is a consequence of the free rotation about a carbon–carbon single bond.
 Despite this apparent freedom, only two limiting conformations are important: eclipsed conformation and staggered conformation.